Corpse paint

-Corpse paint is a style of black and white makeup used mainly by black metal bands for concerts and band photos.
-The makeup is used to make the musicians appear inhuman, corpse-like, or demonic, and is perhaps "the most identifiable aspect of the black metal aesthetic."
+Corpse paint is a style of body painting, used mainly by black metal bands for concerts and band photos.
+The body painting is used to make the musicians appear inhuman, corpse-like, or demonic, and is perhaps "the most identifiable aspect of the black metal aesthetic."

-Corpse paint typically involves making the face and neck white and making the area around the eyes and lips black.
+Corpse paint typically involves making the face and neck white (or pale), sometimes with red marks to signify blood or laceration, and making the area around the eyes and mouth black.
 Musicians will often have a trademark style.
 Other colors are seldom used, yet there are notable exceptions, such as Attila Csihar's use of neon colors and the bands Satyricon and Dødheimsgard experimenting with color as well.

-Outside of black metal, face-painting and black and white makeup has been used by a variety of other public figures such as shock rock artists (notably Arthur Brown, Alice Cooper, members of Kiss, and members of the Misfits) and professional wrestlers (e.g. Sting and Vampiro).
+Outside of black metal, black and white face painting has been used by a variety of other musicians such as Lou Reed as well as shock rock artists Arthur Brown and Alice Cooper alongside members of Kiss and the Misfits.
+Corpse paint has also been adopted by professional wrestlers (e.g. Sting and Vampiro), as well as for the normal beautification or ornamentation denoted by cosmetics.